Last Updated on July 14, 2021 by queenie mak

 And always communicate with the host via the Airbnb website because all your communication correspondences are in the same place and if anything happens, i.e. if you have to escalate an issue, Airbnb can see the communication between you and the host and try to rectify the problem.

-7. Plan as early as you can
+7. Plan your trip as early as you can

-There are perks in planning ahead when it comes to booking Airbnb accommodation.
+There are perks in planning ahead when it comes to booking Airbnb rentals.
 As soon as you know your travel dates, start researching!
 You will find lower prices and more choices if you are booking in advance.
 There’s no right or wrong timing, but if you take advantage of booking early, you will have more options for what you want to spend.

 8. Understand the cancellation policy